 Opportunities for Foreign Students

-Many colleges and institutions of higher learning offer programs to foreign students.
-There are programs for distance learning in their own country, or moving to the U.S. is also an option.
-Traditional on-campus colleges are limited on the amount of students they can enroll.
-With virtual and interactive classes that can be accessed in any part of the world with an internet connection, the number of students (and profit for the school) increases dramatically.
-If you do not live in the United States, distance learning is a wise choice if you want to become familiar with the American culture and lifestyle.
+Traditional on-campus colleges are limited in the amount of students they can enroll.
+With virtual and interactive classes that can be accessed in any part of the world through an internet connection, the allowable number of students increases dramatically.
+This also saves the student the additional costs of travel and living abroad.

 Requirements and English Proficiency

 The requirements for international students are much the same as domestic students.
 In most cases, proof of a high school diploma or equivalent is required during the application process.
+Of course, post graduate work requires the proper upper level degrees, and demonstrated proficiency or potential in the chosen field of study.

-Many colleges provide language study programs to sharpen the students' English as they work toward their degree.
+Many colleges provide language study programs to sharpen the students’ English as they work toward their degree.
 There is usually more than one level of these language programs to match the English level of the student.
-If the student's English skills are limited, distance learning will not be possible until after their proficiency has improved.
+If the student’s English skills are limited, distance learning will not be possible until after their proficiency has improved.
 However, relocating will show increased commitment and may increase probability of enrollment.
+In addition, many schools offer accelerated English programs, to give foreign students the opportunity to sharpen their languages skills in a much shorter time.

 Relocating Advice